 The Organization is obligated under a non-cancelable operating lease for office space through October 2024.
 The lease includes a 3% annual rent escalation.
 The lease contains an option to extend the lease term for an agreed-upon period or continue on a month-to-month tenancy unless terminated.
-Neither option is considered reasonably certain for the calculation of the related right-of-use asset and lease liability, which are presented in the statement of financial position as of December 31, 2022.
+Neither option is considered reasonably certain for the calculation of the related right-of-use asset and lease liability, which are presented in the statement of financial position as of December 31, 2023.
 In applying the lease standard, the Organization has determined that including these operating leases would be immaterial to the balance sheet if included and has elected to omit them accordingly.
-Operating lease expense totaled \$37,953 for the year ended December 31, 2022.
-The Organization had no variable or short-term lease expense in 2022.
+Operating lease expense totaled \$52,951 and \$37,953 for the years ended December 31, 2023 and 2022 respectively.
+The Organization had no variable or short-term lease expense in 2023 and 2022.